gifale95/BERG/source/contribution.rst

 Add Your Model to BERG
 ------------------------

-NEST provides a standardized framework for integrating new models.
+BERG provides a standardized framework for integrating new models.
 To add your model:

-1. **Implement your model class** following NEST's interface.
+1. **Implement your model class** following BERG's interface.
 2. **Create a YAML configuration file** describing your model's parameters and behavior.

 For detailed instructions, see the :doc:`Tutorial </tutorials/Adding_New_Models_to_Berg>` on this website!